 If this command fails, check again that CF node names and cluster names configured in /etc/default/cluster in step 4 are correct.

-7. Check that it can be communicated with the RMS node name.
+7. Check that the cluster system can be communicated with the RMS node name.

-Example: When checking from shasta1
+Example: When checking from shastal